ByMartrixx/mod-template/README.md

   - delete:
       line: 1

-  # Erase lines from 7 to 13 if mod is using bintray, else delete the lines
+  # Erase lines from 7 to 13 if mod is using modrinth, else delete the lines
   - erase:
-      if: b
+      if: m
       else: delete
       line: [7, 13]